Surfing in Iceland: Best Surf Spots + Eco-Friendly Places to Stay

 Surfing in Iceland is not for the fainthearted and solo missions should be avoided unless you’re really experienced.
 The harsh conditions of these Arctic waters demand a thorough understanding and respect for the elements at play.

 Added to that, the unpredictable weather patterns can create an immense challenge even for seasoned surfers.
-Carefully studying the forecasts is essential for scoring quality waves as things can shift here in an instant.
+Carefully studying the forecasts is essential for scoring quality waves, as things can shift here in an instant.

 Not only do you need to don a thick (7mm+), insulating wetsuit, but booties, hoodies and gloves are also a “must”.
 Additionally, you need to be careful navigating the rocky coastlines that characterise many of Iceland’s premier surf spots.